 Controversial maintenance funds requirements were introduced for spouse/ partner visas (affecting non-EEA national partners of British citizens, refugees and people settled in the UK) in July 2012.
-Various migrants' rights organisations continue to campaign against the Rules, which are due to be considered by the Supreme Court in early 2016.Jump to full report >>
+Various migrants' rights organisations continue to campaign against the Rules.
+Following legal challenges to the lawfulness of the Rules, the Supreme Court held the minimum income requirement to be acceptable in principle.Jump to full report >>

 Commons Briefing papers SN06724

-Authors: Melanie Gower; Amelia Aspden
+Authors: Melanie Gower; Terry McGuinness